IDAES/idaes-pse/docs/dmf/index.rst

 Reference
 ---------
-See the :mod:`idaes.dmf` documentation that is generated automatically from the source code.
+See the :mod:`idaes.dmf` package documentation that is generated automatically from the source code.